Argyrochosma microphylla: Taxonomy

+Members of the genus Argyrochosma are commonly known as "false cloak ferns" or "silver ferns".
+"False cloak fern" refers to the historical placement of these species in the genus Notholaena.
+The name of that genus is derived from Greek, meaning "false cloak", referring to the fact that the sori are not covered by well-differentiated tissue of the leaf margin, and its species were commonly known as "cloak ferns".
+"Silver fern" is evidently derived from the name Argyrochosma, which means "silver mound" and refers to the white farina found on the underside of the leaves of most species.
+The common name small-leaf false cloak fern evidently refers to the epithet.

 Phylogenetic studies have shown that A. microphylla is a sister species to A. formosa; these two species form a clade sister to another clade containing A. jonesii and A. lumholtzii.
 All four species lack farina, and their common ancestor is hypothesized to have diverged from the ancestor of the rest of the genus before farina production developed in the latter.

 Distribution and habitat

 Argyrochosma microphylla is known in the United States from southeastern New Mexico and Trans-Pecos Texas, with outlying stations as far as Brazos County, Texas and Bernalillo County, New Mexico.
 In Mexico, it ranges across the northern states from Sonora to Nuevo León and south into Zacatecas.

 It grows on rocky limestone hillsides and cliffs and talus slopes, at altitudes from 300 to 2100 m.

+Conservation

+Under the NatureServe conservation status system, A. limitanea is ranked as apparently secure (G4), although this status is in need of review.

 Cultivation

 It prefers high light, and moist-dry, well-drained garden soil with sand, perhaps of high pH.